top of page

 THE ORDINATION HALL.

-You are confronted with two towering giant guardian figures, dressed in brilliant and elaborate design.
+You are confronted with two towering giant guardian figures, dressed in elaborate and brilliant design.
 Admire the mural paintings inside the hall narrating the chronicles of Lord Buddha’s life.

 Some of King Rama’s II (1767 - 1824), ashes are interred in the base of the presiding sacred golden Niramitr Buddha image.